 Which vaccine should you take?

-Vaccine recipients must be age 16 or older to be eligible for the Pfizer vaccine, and age 18 or older to be eligible for the Moderna vaccine.
+Vaccine recipients must be age 16 or older to be eligible for the Pfizer vaccine, and age 18 or older to be eligible for the Moderna or Johnson & Johnson vaccines.

-Currently, two vaccines are authorized and recommended to prevent COVID-19.
+Currently, three vaccines are authorized and recommended to prevent COVID-19.
 Click the links to see more details about each, or see information about vaccines, trials, and more here.

 The following vaccines are currently in Phase 3 Clinical Trials.